SecHex/SecHex-Spoofy/README.md

 I am currently still learning, and the spoofer is far from being 100% perfect.
 But I'm doing my best.

+# ATTENTION ⚠️
+The "Spoofer" (HWID Changer) works only for simple HWID Bans.
+Not for games like Valorant or something!

 # How to use
 + **Clone the Tool.**
 + **Build the Tool.**